Yes, we carry OTC, and we do it better than anyone

 Even though we can agree OTC hearing aids are likely to have broad appeal for those individuals who wouldn’t find their way to your clinic, let’s not fool ourselves into thinking that the status quo won’t change.
 It will and we need to have a plan.
 Persons who buy OTC hearing aids, or who, by chance, visit the clinic asking about them, will benefit from the expertise of an audiologist in at least three ways, and are likely to ask audiologists three questions.

-1. “What’s best for me?”
+- “What’s best for me?”
 In this scenario, during an in-person, routine assessment, a patient asks about the availability of OTC.
 When this occurs, the job of the audiologist is to educate the patient about the advantages and limitations of an unbundled, pay-as-you-go model compared to comprehensive service packages bundled with the sale of a pair of prescriptive devices.
 Chances are good, when effectively educated on the differences, patients who ask this question will select a bundled service package, even though those packages cost more up front compared to the pay-as-you-go OTC devices.

-2. “Is this right for me?”
+- “Is this right for me?”
 In this second scenario, the patient has already purchased OTC devices, perhaps as a gift from family, and after extensive trial and error, they can’t get the devices to function properly.
 Now they are in your office, possibly frustrated, annoyed, and even agitated, willing to spend a little extra money to get their nominal investment to operate correctly.
 The job of the audiologist is to identify the root of their problem, conduct some quality control measures (2 cc coupler and real-ear measures) and provide a personalized plan for successful use.

 Of course, the audiologist’s verdict might be, “You need to upgrade to prescriptive devices, and we have those here.”
 Like the answer to the first question, after patients are thoroughly educated on their options, many will likely opt for the more comprehensive service package albeit at a higher price point.
-When patients ask this second question, audiologists need to have a menu of services they provide (along with accompanying fees) that will answer this question.
+When patients ask this second question, audiologists need to have a menu of services they provide (along with accompanying fees) that will answer this question. - “How do I get the most from this, now and next year?”
+The third scenario involves patients who are more proactive about their hearing health and are willing to spend some extra time and money squeezing more benefit from their existing OTC device purchase.
+Individuals who ask this question are likely to benefit from extended warranties and annual service packages that include occasional clean and check appointments.

 Patients who fall into this third category are probably satisfied with the “good enough” benefit of their OTC purchase, buy want some added peace of mind, and are willing to pay a little extra for that.
 Down the road, maybe in a couple of years, these patients could purchase a pair of prescription hearing aids.
 In this scenario, OTC was an effective entry into hearing care, likely at a younger age, compared to the traditional prescriptive model of care.